Sane C++ Libraries

 Detailed Description

 FileSystemIterator uses an iterator pattern to enumerate files instead of a callback.
 This allows avoiding blocking on enumeration of very large directories and also the allocation of a huge number of strings to hold all filenames.
 When configuring an iteration, the caller can ask for a fully recursive enumeration or manually call SC::FileSystemIterator::recurseSubdirectory when the current SC::FileSystemIterator::Entry item (obtained with SC::FileSystemIterator::get) matches a directory of interest.
+The maximum number of nested recursion levels that will be allowed depends on the size of the FileSystemIterator::FolderState span (can be a static array) passed in during init by the caller.

 Example of recursive iteration of a directory: